binhtranmcs/CPCrawler/README.md

 # CPCrawler
-The crawler will craw all the problem statements and one solution for each problem on https://codeforces.com/problemset.
+This crawler will get all the competitive programming problem statements and one solution for each problem on https://codeforces.com/problemset.
 ## Command line
 ```bash
 python main.py